-The "low forecast" (blue shaded area) represents the inventory from the existing Canadian fleet of reactors, up to the end of their initial operating period (nominal 25 effective full power years or announced shutdown dates), including currently executed life-extension activities, but prior to any additional major refurbishment (e.g. large scale fuel channel replacement or steam generator replacement).
+The "low forecast" (blue shaded area) represents the forecast additional inventory from the existing Canadian fleet of reactors, up to the end of their initial operating period (nominal 25 effective full power years or announced shutdown dates), including currently executed life-extension activities, but prior to any additional major refurbishment (e.g. large scale fuel channel replacement and/or steam generator replacement).
 Previously refurbished and re-started reactors (Bruce A1, Bruce A2 and Point Lepreau) are assumed to operate for an additional nominal 25 effective full power years.
-This amounts to a total of approximately 3.4 million CANDU fuel bundles, of which 2.6 million bundles already exist in storage as of June 2015.
+Previously shut down reactors (Douglas Point, Gentilly 1 and 2, and Pickering 2 and 3) are assumed not to re-start.
+This amounts to an additional 0.8 million CANDU fuel bundles for a total of approximately 3.5 million CANDU fuel bundles.

 The "reference forecast" (orange shaded area) represents the additional fuel bundles that would be generated if all of the currently announced refurbishment and life extension projects for the existing Canadian reactor fleet are implemented.
-This amounts to an additional approximately 1.0 million CANDU fuel bundles, for a total of 4.4 million CANDU fuel bundles.
+The refurbishments are assumed to last for 3 to 4 years each (depending on the reactor and scope of the planned refurbishment for it), with the fuel removed from the core prior to refurbishment and not re-used.
+Previously shut down reactors (Douglas Point, Gentilly 1 and 2, and Pickering 2 and 3) are assumed not to restart.
+This amounts to an additional approximately 1.7 million CANDU fuel bundles, for a total of 5.2 million CANDU fuel bundles.

-The "high forecast" (red shaded area) represents the additional used fuel bundles that would be generated if all of the existing Canadian reactor fleet is refurbished and life extended for another nominal 25 effective full power years of operation (except Pickering, which is planned to be shut down by 2020 and Gentilly-2, which was permanently shut down at the end of 2012).
-This amounts to an additional approximately 0.8 million CANDU fuel bundles, for a total of 5.2 million CANDU fuel bundles.
+The "high forecast" (red shaded area) represents the additional used fuel bundles that would be generated if all of the existing Canadian reactor fleet is refurbished, similar to the reference scenario, and life extended for another 2-5 years beyond the reference scenario to cover the full period envisioned by current environmental assessments.
+This amounts to an additional approximately 0.2 million CANDU fuel bundles, for a total of 5.4 million CANDU fuel bundles.

+The increase in the reference scenario from previous forecasts represents the decision by the Ontario Government to proceed with the refurbishment of the Darlington and remaining Bruce reactors.
 Note that not all of the existing reactors may be refurbished and the decisions over whether or not to refurbish reactors will be taken by their owner/operators on a case-by-case basis over the next few years.

-The "potential new-build" (yellow shaded area) represents the additional used fuel bundles that could be generated if four new EC-6 reactors are constructed (i.e. the four currently undergoing licensing at Darlington), amounting to approximately 1.6 million bundles over their projected 60 year operating life.
+The "potential new-build" (yellow shaded area) represents the additional used fuel bundles that could be generated if four new EC-6 reactors are constructed (i.e. the four which have received a Site Preparation Licence at Darlington), amounting to approximately 1.6 million bundles over their projected 60 year operating life.
 This quantity and timing is highly speculative at this time, since decisions regarding potential new reactor numbers, types and in-service dates have not yet been taken.
 It will also depend on the operating history of the new reactors, such as capacity factors and achieved fuel burnup.
-Other potential future new-builds include small modular reactors based on a variety of non-CANDU technologies, including liquid metal cooled, molten salt cooled and light water cooled.
+Other potential future new-builds (including small modular reactors based on a variety of non-CANDU technologies, such as liquid metal cooled, molten salt cooled and light water cooled) are not included in the forecast at this time.

-Based on currently announced refurbishment and life extension plans for the existing nuclear reactor fleet in Canada, the current reference scenario projects a total of 4.4 million bundles (see Appendix B for details).
-For design and safety assessment purposes, the NWMO has assumed a reference used fuel inventory of 4.6 million CANDU fuel bundles from the existing reactor fleet.
+Based on currently announced refurbishment and life extension plans for the existing nuclear reactor fleet in Canada, the current reference scenario projects a total of 5.2 million bundles (see Appendix B for details).
 For the purposes of developing overall APM program cost estimates, a range with a low of 3.6 million and a high of 7.2 million CANDU fuel bundles is used.